 The exact causes of the fires are not clear, and some of the straight fire lines make it appear that these were managed burns.
 But those distinct lines more likely indicate fire breaks.
 Anja Hoffmann, a researcher with the Global Observation of Forest and Land Cover Dynamics project, noted that Botswana is covered with a network of fire breaks stretching 10,000 kilometers and with an average width of 20 to 30 meters.

 “The fire started near the tarred road not far from Lesoma on September 15 and extended to the west.
-It was not a prescribed burn,” wrote Jomo Mafoko, a fire manager in Botswana, in an email.
+It was not a prescribed burn,” wrote Jomo Mafoko, a fire manager in Botswana’s Department of Forestry and Range Resources.
 “Even though the fire was difficult to control due to extreme conditions, it was finally put out.
 Another fire started [to the south], and rains helped to control it.
 There was a shortage of resources, and the terrain was not easy to maneuver.”

 In the 21st Century, satellites have become important for monitoring fires on a local, regional, and global scale.
 They play a role in helping firefighting agencies control some blazes and in managing the protection of life and resources.
 On longer time scales, satellite detections help scientists better understand the way fires evolve and spread, what they emit into the atmosphere, and how they respond to changing climate conditions.

 With 19 years of MODIS fire detections in the NASA archives, researchers are building databases and models to better understand fire behavior on regional and global scales.
 One such effort is the Global Fire Atlas, a web-based dataset that estimates the size, duration, spread rate, and direction of every large fire detected in the MODIS burned area data.